 Members can’t change health plans during the year, unless they move out of the plan’s service area.
 This applies even if their doctor or hospital leaves a plan.
 If that happens, the member must pick a new provider in order to have in-network coverage.

-Benefit Decision Guides will be shipped to agencies and municipalities beginning April 3.
-They will be available as content and as a download on our website by the end of March.
+Benefit Decision Guides were shipped to agencies and municipalities beginning April 3.
+They are available as content and as a download on our website.

 This information provided by the Group Insurance Commission.